-Return to work

-As a guide, you are likely to need about six weeks off work.

-If you do a sedentary (mainly sitting down) job you may be back at your desk after about four weeks, as long as you are able to stand and move around regularly.
+Outpatient physiotherapy Your physiotherapist will refer you for outpatient physiotherapy.
+Outpatient physiotherapy is located at the Jacketts Field Unit in Abbots Langley.
+Return to work As a guide, you are likely to need about six weeks off work.
+If you do a sedentary (mainly sitting down) job you may be back at your desk after about four weeks as long as you are able to stand and move around regularly.
 If you do a more manual job, it may be around eight to 12 weeks.

-NOTE: A phased return to work is best.
+NOTE: Ideally a phased return to work is best.

-Driving

-Please check your car insurance policy.
+Driving Please check your car insurance policy.

 It is recommended that you avoid driving for three to four weeks as this can aggravate your leg pain.
-When you do start to drive, please ensure you can perform an emergency stop.
+When you do start, please ensure you can perform an emergency stop.

 Sports

-Gentle low impact and non-contact sports can start at six weeks, e.g. swimming and cycling (not breaststroke).
+Gentle low impact and non-contact sports can start at six weeks, eg - swimming and cycling (not breaststroke).

 High impact and contact sports should be avoided until four to six months.
-Your individual physiotherapist can give you specific guidance and advice on return to your preferred sport.
+Your individual physiotherapist can give you specific guidance and advice on return to your preferred / chosen sport.

 Recovery from this surgery will take two months but can continue up until 18 months.

-Further information

-Information on who to contact, ie web sites / telephone numbers of other departments / organisations which may be of help.

 How to contact us

-Inpatient Therapy
+West Herts Therapy Unit

-West Hertfordshire Hospitals NHS Trust

-Watford

-Vicarage Road

-Hertfordshire

-WD18 0HB
+Jacketts Field Abbots Langley WD5 0PA

-Tel: 01923 217271
+Telephone: 01923 378130

+PALS

-If you need this leaflet in another language, large print, Braille or audio version, please call 01923 217198 or email westherts.pals@nhs.net
+If you need this leaflet in another language, large print, Braille or audio version, please call 01923 217198 or email westherts.pals@nhs.net.

+Language

+Large Print

+Braille

+Audio

+Concerns, complaints or suggestions

+If you are unhappy with your experience or would like to give feedback, please contact our Patient Advice and Liaison Service (PALS).
+PALS is available to patients, relatives, carers and friends to raise concerns.

+For more information, please scan the QR code or visit our website.

+Survey - Friends and Family Test

+We welcome feedback about your care, this feedback is shared with all staff we can improve patients' experience.
+Click this link or use the QR code with your smartphone.

-Author Davinia Rodgers
+Author Davina Rodgers

-Department Inpatient Therapy
+Department Physiotherapy

-Ratified / Review Date March 2024 / March 2027
+Ratified / review date May 2025 / May 2028

-ID Number 45/2214/V3
+ID number 45/2418/v